Lead poisoning: Diagnosis

 Blood lead levels are an indicator mainly of recent or current lead exposure, not of total body burden.
 Lead in bones can be measured noninvasively by X-ray fluorescence; this may be the best measure of cumulative exposure and total body burden.
-However this method is not widely available and is mainly used for research rather than routine diagnosis.
+However, this method is not widely available and is mainly used for research rather than routine diagnosis.
 Another radiographic sign of elevated lead levels is the presence of radiodense lines called lead lines at the metaphysis in the long bones of growing children, especially around the knees.
 These lead lines, caused by increased calcification due to disrupted metabolism in the growing bones, become wider as the duration of lead exposure increases.
 X-rays may also reveal lead-containing foreign materials such as paint chips in the gastrointestinal tract.

-Fecal lead content that is measured over the course of a few days may also be an accurate way to estimate the overall amount of childhood lead intake.
-This form of measurement may serve as a useful way to see the extent of oral lead exposure from all the diet and environmental sources of lead.
+Fecal lead content that is measured over a few days may also be an accurate way to estimate the overall amount of childhood lead intake.
+This form of measurement may serve as a useful way to see the extent of oral lead exposure from all the dietary and environmental sources of lead.

 Lead poisoning shares symptoms with other conditions and may be easily missed.
 Conditions that present similarly and must be ruled out in diagnosing lead poisoning include carpal tunnel syndrome, Guillain–Barré syndrome, renal colic, appendicitis, encephalitis in adults, and viral gastroenteritis in children.
 Other differential diagnoses in children include constipation, abdominal colic, iron deficiency, subdural hematoma, neoplasms of the central nervous system, emotional and behavior disorders, and intellectual disability.